mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 Just a formality, but we will start by opening the necessary hardware in Begin.vi.
 For this example, we will use two limit switches, a joystick, and a motor.

-{% include downloadableImage.html path='images/LimitSwitch_Begin.png' alt='Opening the limit switch in begin.vi' height=507 width=220 %}
+{% include downloadableImage.html path='images/LimitSwitch_Begin.png' alt='Opening the limit switch in begin.vi' height=278 width=653 %}

+Notice the Normally Closed false constants connected to the Limit Switch Open VIs.
+They work similarly to the Invert constant on the Motor Open VI.
+If you find the switch reports true when you expect false and false when you expect true, change the value of the Normally Closed input for that switch.

+{% include zoomableImage.html path='images/LimitSwitchOpen_ContextHelp.png' alt='Limit Switch Open Context Help' scaler=1 height=373 width=257 %}

 ### Actuator.vi